Esri/arcgis-webpack-plugin/README.md

     // "../app" or similar depending on your build.
     // most likely do not need to change
     root: ".",
+    // If you specify locales in the build
+    // only those locales are available ar runtime.
+    // Leave undefined and all locales will be available at runtime.
     locales: ["en"]
   })
 ];